Flags in language selectors: Why they may hurt UX in 2025

 Pros: Flags are easy to understand

 Flags are a powerful and universal, iconic language representation.
 They represent nations, countries, states, cultures, and ideologies in an easy-to-understand way.
-Their simplicity makes them easy to remember and recognize, making them an effective way to represent language in any format.
+Their simplicity makes them easy to remember and recognize, which makes them an effective way to represent language in any format.
 When entering a website with the United Kingdom, Spain and German flags, users instantly know what languages the website supports.

 Pros: Flags are seen instantly

-Pros: Flags saves space
+Pros: Flags save space

 Cons: Flags can cause misrepresentation